-China’s National Health Commission is yet to grant licenses to any vaccine candidate, thus the injection program in Yiwu is part of an “emergency inoculation” program supposedly for selected groups only.
-But the city’s pro-forma eligibility vetting means almost everyone can receive jabs, as long as stock lasts.
+China’s National Health Commission is yet to grant licenses to any vaccine candidate, thus the injection program in Yiwu is part of an “emergency inoculation” program supposedly for select groups only.
+But the city’s pro-forma eligibility vetting means almost everyone can receive jabs, as long as stocks last.

 Applicants can book a slot on a registration webpage, with many from outside the city using falsified local employment proof to be eligible, according to local papers.
 Each is administered two doses for 400 yuan (US$61), with 14 days between each injection.

 A Shanghai student who needed to return to his university in the United Kingdom told the Lianhe Zaobao newspaper that his Chinese classmates and others who must travel abroad for business had all been heading to Yiwu to jostle for vaccines.

 Many Chinese traders and businesspeople are also lining up outside the Yiwu clinic as they are eager to venture overseas to tap business opportunities emerging elsewhere, when most foreign markets have become deprived of competition, because rivals from other countries are still housebound amid lockdowns or dare not to travel.

 Zhejiang’s Deputy Governor Cheng Yuechong, who oversees public health affairs, told a press conference in mid-October that more than 743,000 residents in the province had been vaccinated within about a month since September.
 He said Zhejiang’s extensive business exchanges with the West justified its early, large-scale immunization efforts.